 About your course

-The Liverpool School of Art and Design offers a rewarding research opportunity for you to develop your design skills, ideas and artistic craft under the tutelage of expert practitioners in one of the oldest schools of its kind outside of London.
+The Liverpool School of Art and Design offers a rewarding research opportunity for you to develop your art and design research ideas, methods and skills under the tutelage of expert practitioners in one of the oldest schools of its kind outside of London.

 - Course offered full time (1 year) and part time (2 years)

-- Develop your work in state-of-the-art workspaces and facilities within the modern, purpose-built and RIBA award-winning John Lennon Art and Design Building, in the heart of Liverpool’s Knowledge Quarter on Mount Pleasant
+- Develop your research and creative output in state-of-the-art workspaces and facilities within the modern, purpose-built and RIBA award-winning John Lennon Art and Design Building, in the heart of Liverpool’s Knowledge Quarter on Mount Pleasant

 - Direct links with Liverpool’s most significant arts organisations, such as TATE Liverpool, Biennial, FACT and design agencies Uniform, Smiling Wolf and Non-Conform

 - Enhanced career opportunities through working with arts organisations, networking and collaboration

 Introduction to the School